Floer theory and reduced cohomology on open manifolds

-\end{enumerate} Then any $(H,J)$ on the symplectization where $H$ which is of the form $H=h(e^r)$ outside a compact set and $J$ is of contact type is geometrically dissipative.
-To see this, note that the function $e^r$ is roughly the square of the distance to $\Sigma$.
+\begin{ex} Continuing with the previous example, Assume now $h'(e^r)$ is at most linear in the distance from $\Sigma$. \textit{Caution: this means it is at most linear in $e^{r/2}$.} Then there is a bound on the geometry of $g_{J_H}$ which is also linear in the distance.
+To see this note that for a point $p$ which is a distance $d$ from $\Sigma$, the metric $g_{J_H}$ is uniformly equivalent on a neighborhood of size $1$ to the metric associated with the slope $h'(e^{r(p)})$.
+It follows by example \ref{exIboundTam} that the metric associated to $H$ is $i$-bounded.
+Note that while this allows superlinear Hamiltonians, it does not include quadratic Hamiltonians $h'\sim e^r$.

-Suppose now the Reeb flow is Killing.
-Then we can relax the requirements on the first derivative of $h$.
-Namely we can allow the first derivative to be a constant of any size on the appropriate intervals. \end{ex} \begin{ex} Consider the case of the cotangent bundle $T^*M$ of a compact manifold $M$, let $g$ be a Riemannian metric on $M$ and let $J$ be the Sasaki almost complex structure on $T^*M$.
+\end{ex} \begin{ex} Consider the case of the cotangent bundle $T^*M$ of a compact manifold $M$, let $g$ be a Riemannian metric on $M$ and let $J$ be the Sasaki almost complex structure on $T^*M$.
 It is defined as follows: the Levy-Civita connection on $T^*M$ induces a splitting $TT^*M=V\oplus H$ into horizontal and vertical vectors.
 Moreover, we take $J:V\simeq H$ to be the natural isomorphism identifying an element of $V$ with an element of $T^*M$, then via $\omega$ with an element of $TM$ and finally with an element of $H$ via horizontal lifting.
 Identifying $TM=T^*M$, in standard local Darboux coordinates $\{q_i,p_i=dq_i\}$, where $q_i$ are geodesic coordinates centered at a point $q$, $J$ is given in the fiber over $q$ by

 Then it is easy to show that the metric $g_J$ is $\|p\|$-bounded at the point $(p,q)$.
 In particular, $J$ is i-bounded (but not bounded).
 Consider a Hamiltonian of the form $H=\sqrt{a|p|^2+V\circ\pi}$, where $\pi:T^*M\to M$ is the standard projection and $V:M\to\R$ is smooth, $J_H$ is i-bounded.
 Indeed, denoting by $M$ the maximum of $\sqrt{|V|}$ over $M$ we have in local coordinates as above